eric-kruger/RForest_EquitiesPredict/README.md

 + policy.test()
 	+ takes the performance object and executes back-testing of trading policy.
 The goal of this trading policy is to move into cash when the market is predicted to go down, and to move into equities when it is predicted to go up (i.e. sell all stocks at the first sell ACTION, BUY all as much as possible at first buy ACTION, otherwise stay in the position current position until either of the first two options occur).
 	+ You can specify various starting positions (money in bank, number of shares to start with, trading costs)

-Rmarkdown reports are generated in markdown in the /VTI/Reports folder.

-A batch file 'AnalyzeMarket.bat' is used from calling the process from windows, generating a report and sending that report to your email.
-This is set up for my personal computer.

-Back-testing and optimization (via simulation) are done in the 'Model_Optimization&Backtessting.R' script.
-A new model based on new parameters is set in the 'Model_Design&Train.R' script.

 This project was based on the work by: [Khaidem, L., Saha, S., & Dey, S. R. (2016).
 Predicting the direction of stock market prices using random forest. arXiv preprint arXiv:1605.00003.](https://arxiv.org/abs/1605.00003)